LucUrlings/homelab/README.md

 - **Role:** Service Monitoring
 - **Why It’s Awesome:** Gatus is the wise old sage that keeps an eye on all my services.
 If something goes wrong, Gatus will let me know before anyone else!

-### 🎧 Audiobookshelf: The Bookworm’s Haven
-- **Role:** Audiobook Server
-- **Why It’s Awesome:** Whether I’m on a long drive or just chilling at home, Audiobookshelf keeps my audiobook collection organized and accessible.

 ### 🧙‍♂️ CyberChef: The Data Alchemist
 - **Role:** Cyber Swiss Army Knife
 - **Why It’s Awesome:** Need to manipulate, encode, or analyze data?
 CyberChef is the wizard that can turn raw data into gold.